-- concepts of programming languages

-- analysis of software performance and correctness in theory and practice

-- principles of software design and modelling and its applications to real-world scenarios
+- general concepts of programming languages - analysis of software performance in theory and practice - principles of software design, modelling and software architecture

-- •

-- Principles of machine learning

-Each graduate obtains specialised knowledge and understanding at highest international research level in the selected specialisation area.
+Each graduate obtains specialised knowledge and understanding at international research level in the selected specialisation area.

 Subsection 2.
-The graduate will develop the following research-based skills:
+The graduate will develop the following research based skills:

-- The graduate can master a modern programming platform to implement software - The graduate can use, assess and develop fundamental processes and practices of software development, such as requirements analysis, architecting, implementing, tuning, validating and documenting software. - The graduate is able to communicate and discuss the acquired knowledge with both academic peers and non-specialists.
+- The graduate can master a modern programming platform to implement software. - The graduate can use, assess and develop fundamental processes and practices of software development, such as requirements analysis, architecting, implementing, tuning, validating and documenting software. - The graduate is able to communicate and discuss the acquired knowledge with both academic peers and non-specialists.

-Each graduate obtains specialised skills at highest international research level in the selected specialisation area.
+Each graduate obtains specialised skills at international research level in the selected specialisation area.